 A book cover artist’s responsibilities also differ from a book illustrator’s.
 Book covers will cost between $500 to $1,500 on average.
 That said, book illustrations might cost an average of $2,000 to $10,000.

-If you want unlimited illustrations for an affordable price, an on-demand graphic design service is the answer.
-With 3 convenient pricing tiers and no binding contract, you can choose what works for you right now.
-Simple put in project requests and get illustrations back in as little as 24 hours – no catch!
-Chat directly with your designer and access customer support anytime you need it.
-Our design team is ready to jump in and create on-brand graphics for you.
+If you need affordable and unlimited illustrations, on-demand graphic design services can be the answer.
+Penji offers three convenient pricing options with no binding contract, allowing you to choose what works for you right now.
+Simply submit your project request and get illustrations back in as little as 24 hours.
+You can also chat directly with a dedicated designer and access 24/7 customer support.
+Subscribe now, and our design team to jump in and create on-brand graphics for you!

 Subscribing to Penji means getting all these benefits: